greg4fun/katacoda-scenarios-1/docker/step1.md

 `docker run -d redis`{{execute}}

-This time we are adding the _-d_ option.
-This starts the container in detached mode.
-This time there is no output on our screen.
+This time we are adding the **-d** argument so the container will run in detached mode.

+The **hash string** returned is the unique identifying ID for the container you have just started.

 This is typically the most common way of running a container.